 The most important power the scriptures ask us to aspire to is the power of love.
 Love is something we can all agree on.
 We know that love accepts us, carries us, changes us, and heals us.
 So can we live that out?
 Can we believe together that love is the God, the thing, the name, the force, whatever, that we can call upon for the transformation of ourselves and our world?

 I believe you can have good relationships, marriages, adventures, careers, and lives, without believing that love and goodness come from a God.
 After all, there are people everywhere creating beautiful lives for themselves and others who are not actively pursuing a relationship with God.
-But I also believe that if the source of your courage and strength is you alone, then it’s not going to be enough.
+But I also believe that if the source of your courage, compassion, and strength is you alone, then it’s not going to be enough.
 It’s not going to be all that it could be.
-Why would we want to live lives separate from the one who created love itself?
+Why would we want to live out our days remaining separate from the one who created love itself?

 “Security is mostly a superstition.
 It does not exist in nature, nor do the children of men as a whole experience it.
 God Himself is not secure, having given man dominion over His works!
 Avoiding danger is no safer in the long run than outright exposure.
 The fearful are caught as often as the bold.
 Faith alone defends.
 Life is either a daring adventure or nothing.
 To keep our faces toward change and behave like free spirits in the presence of fate is strength undefeatable.” - Helen Keller